-While it may not be Italy’s capital, a flight to Milan still allows visitors to pursue la dolce vita (the sweet life), whether through its lively dining and nightlife or its renowned fashion scene.
+While it may not be Italy’s capital, flights to Milan still allow visitors to pursue la dolce vita (the sweet life), whether through its lively dining and nightlife or its renowned fashion scene.

-It’s a key city for the fashion industry; the boutiques on the Quadrilatero d’Oro (Fashion Quadrangle) draw fashionistas from all over Europe.
-Indeed, sometimes simply stepping out onto the street and people watching provides a sartorial lesson.
+It’s a key city for the fashion industry, and the boutiques on the Quadrilatero d’Oro (Fashion Quadrangle) draw fashionistas from all over Europe.
+Indeed, sometimes simply stepping out on to the street and people watching provides a sartorial lesson.

 Like Italy’s other famous destinations, Milan is home to some of Europe’s best restaurants.
-There’s an emphasis on meat and seafood (although vegetarians are increasingly well served).
-You shouldn’t leave without trying the most famous local dishes, risotto and veal.
+There’s an emphasis on meat and seafood (although vegetarians are increasingly well catered for).
+You shouldn’t leave without trying the most famous local dishes – risotto and veal.